 The nasal turbinates (TER bin ates) are 3 folds of tissue that line each side of the nose.
 When we breathe, they clean and moisten the air that passes over them.
 The turbinates are known as inferior, middle, and superior.
 They may become enlarged because of allergies, cigarette smoke, chronic infections, or irritation of the nose.
-This can cause problems breathing through the nose.
+Enlargement of turbinates can cause problems breathing through the nose.

-The inferior turbinates are most likely to swell and block air flow through the nose.
+The inferior turbinates are the most likely to swell and block air flow through the nose.
+This can cause snoring, restless sleep, and nosebleeds.
 Making the inferior turbinates smaller will allow your child to breathe more easily through his or her nose.

 Food and Drink